dfkossi/composer-sample-network/packages/letter-of-credit-network/README.md

-# Letters of Credit Network
+# Letter of Credit Network

-> This network tracks letters of credit from application through to closure.
+> This network tracks letter of credit from application through to closure.

 ## Models within this business network